digdilem/taskpony/README.md

 - (Probably) Do some basic stats.
 Number of active and completed tasks.
 Tasks completed today, this week, etc.
 - (Maybe) Basic recurring tasks.
 Not entirely sure how this will manifest yet.
 - (Maybe) Add an icon to each List from Fontawesome
+- (Maybe) Keep tasks, lists and config entirely in memory betwene pageloads.
+Taskpony relies heavily on OS level disk caching to reduce sqlite overhead, but keeping very large lists in memory may be memory intensive.
+Needs consideration.

 # Screenshots